What prompt engineering actually is

 The gap between a vague prompt and a specific one is often enormous.
 The same topic, asked two different ways, produces outputs that look like they came from two different tools.
 Developing the instinct for the specific ask is what separates people who use AI occasionally from people who use it as a reliable work accelerator.

-This guide covers the fundamentals.
-By the end, you'll know the five variables that control output quality, the most common mistakes and how to fix them, and a practice framework you can apply to any AI tool starting today.
+This guide is built for people who want results before theory.
+You'll start with three prompts you can copy right now, then learn the five variables that control output quality, the most common mistakes and how to fix them, and a practice routine that works in any AI tool.

 Why outputs disappoint most new users